cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Business case:** Without hybrid identity, an employee would need separate credentials for on-premises resources and cloud applications.
 That means more passwords to manage, more opportunities to forget them, and more accounts for IT to secure.
 Password Hash Synchronization reduces that friction by allowing the same on-premises identity to be used for cloud authentication as well.
 **What was built:** Configured Entra Connect to synchronise on-premises Active Directory with Entra ID, with Password Hash Synchronization enabled.
 This requires Entra Connect specifically — Password Hash Synchronization was enabled as part of the initial Entra Connect configuration wizard — not a separate step performed afterward, but a specific option selected during setup itself.

+**What was built:** I enabled Password Hash Synchronization during the Microsoft Entra Connect configuration wizard.
+This is part of the initial setup, not a separate later step.

-**A caveat worth naming:** this only works cleanly when the on-premises domain matches a verified domain in the Entra ID tenant.
-In this lab, the on-prem domain (`contoso.com`) doesn't match the tenant's original sign-up domain, so Entra Connect falls back to mapping synced users to the tenant's default `.onmicrosoft.com` domain instead.
-In a real enterprise deployment, the on-prem domain would typically be a verified, owned domain matching the cloud tenant, allowing a fully consistent sign-in experience across both environments.
+Caveat: In this lab, the on-premises domain does not match the tenant’s original sign-up domain, so synced users fall back to the tenant’s .onmicrosoft.com domain for sign-in.
+In a real enterprise deployment, the on-premises domain would normally be a verified domain in the tenant, giving a more consistent sign-in experience.

-**Verification:** Confirmed this worked correctly through three layers of proof, not just one:
+**Verification:** I confirmed this worked at three levels: the users synced into Microsoft Entra ID, I could sign in as a synced user using the same password set on-premises, and I tested that Reader-level access behaved as expected by allowing viewing but blocking VM creation.
+That negative test was the strongest proof that the permission boundary was being enforced correctly.

 ![L1 signed in as synced user](L1%20sign%20in.png)
 ![VM visible but not running — Reader access confirmed](vm%20not%20running.png)